 - A recurring enemy in the Final Fantasy series.
 Notable variation is in Final Fantasy IX where the enemy that is a dual jawed dog named Cerberus.

-- Pokémon has Houndour and Houndoom as the hunter/guardian types, and Absol based on the Barghest as the portent type.
+- Absol may be based on the Barghest as the Portent type.

 - EarthBound has Carbon Dog/Diamond Dog as the final Sanctuary Guardian.